 Headless vs Traditional CMS performance

-We have worked on a number of projects taking clients from a traditional CMS setup to a headless one – including our own studio site.
+We have worked on a number of projects migrating from a traditional CMS setup to a headless one – including our own studio site.
 To demonstrate how a headless approach can help to improve loading performance, and speed, here is a before and after comparison of our studio website.

 Metrics are Google Core Web Vitals measured using the Lighthouse report – each score is out of 100.
 We analysed the mobile versions of the pages as Google utilises mobile-first indexing.